metacreek/springboard/airflow/README.md

 ## Environment cleanup

 Once the deploy workflow is done, the Composer environment can be deleted.
-To do this, go to the Composer environment tab and click the check box next tot the springboard-capstone-project environment.
+To do this, go to the Composer environment tab and click the check box next to the springboard-capstone-project environment.
 Then click the Delete button near the top middle of the tab.